dennisngugiwambui/AirbnbSystem-in-C-MVC/README.md

-This is an AIRBMB system made in
+This is an AIRBMB system made in C#